Aeroluna/Vivify/README.md

     "asset": string, // File path to the desired material.
     "priority": int, // (Optional) Which order to run current active post processing effects.
 Higher priority will run first.
 Default = 0
     "pass": int, // (Optional) Which pass in the shader to use.
 Will use all passes if not defined.
+    "source": string, // (Optional) Which texture to pass to the shader as "_MainTex". "_Main" is reserved for the camera.
+Default = "_Main"
-    "target": string, // (Optional) Which render texture to save to. "_Main" is reserved for the camera.
-Default = "_Main" "duration": float, // (Optional) How long will this material be applied.
+    "destination": string[], // (Optional) Which render texture to save to. "_Main" is reserved for the camera.
+Default = "_Main"
+    "duration": float, // (Optional) How long will this material be applied.
 Default = 0 "easing": string, // See SetMaterialProperty.
     "properties": ? // See SetMaterialProperty.